emanueledimauro/Phaj/README.md

 ```

-In this case mehtod hello() must return arrays of array values :
+In this case method hello() must return arrays of array values :

 ```php
 function hello(){